Nehemiah 6 – The Walls Completed

 Afterward I came to the house of Shemaiah the son of Delaiah, the son of Mehetabel, who was a secret informer; and he said, “Let us meet together in the house of God, within the temple, and let us close the doors of the temple, for they are coming to kill you; indeed, at night they will come to kill you.”
 And I said, “Should such a man as I flee?
 And who is there such as I who would go into the temple to save his life?
 I will not go in!”
 Then I perceived that God had not sent him at all, but that he pronounced this prophecy against me because Tobiah and Sanballat had hired him.
 For this reason he was hired, that I should be afraid and act that way and sin, so that they might have cause for an evil report, that they might reproach me.
 My God, remember Tobiah and Sanballat, according to these their works, and the prophetess Noadiah and the rest of the prophets who would have made me afraid.

 a.
 Afterward I came to the house of Shemaiah: This man Shemaiah was said to be a prophet (he pronounced this prophecy), but he was not.
-Shemaiah offered Nehemiah a safe haven in the temple.
+Shemaiah offered Nehemiah a protected place in the temple.
 The idea was that though Nehemiah was said to be threatened, he could find refuge in the temple.

 i.
-It sure sounds reasonable – and one might even take some Scripture to support it: Psalm 61:4 says, I will abide in Your tabernacle forever; I will trust in the shelter of Your wings.
+It may sound reasonable – and one might even take some Scripture to support it: Psalm 61:4 says, I will abide in Your tabernacle forever; I will trust in the shelter of Your wings.
 Nehemiah needed discernment now more than ever.

 i.
 Only priests were allowed in the temple, and Nehemiah was not a priest.
 He would have been disobeying God if he had done what Shemaiah suggested.
 In 2 Chronicles 26, King Uzziah – who was not a priest – went into the temple, and God instantly struck him with leprosy.